CWempe/assortment-box-lables/README.md

 ## tipps

+* do not use the top row of the outside template, because it will be difficult to see
 * use images/emijies/pictograms to find the righrt box at a glance
 * use colors to fast identify the correct compartments for LEDs and resistors (color code)
 * use QR-Codes